Alan-Ali/Alan-Ali/README.md

 # Hi there! 👋

-I'm a recent graduate of Qaiwan International University | UTM Franchise, with a strong foundation in programming and hands-on experience in various technologies.
-I've honed my skills through rigorous training in object-oriented programming (OOP), worked with databases and cloud services like AWS, Heroku, and Azure, and have practical experience in DevOps.
+I'm a recent graduate of Qaiwan International University | UTM Franchise, with a passion for programming and technology.
+Here's a bit about me:

 ## About Me

+- 🎓 Graduated from Qaiwan International University | UTM Franchise.
-- 🎓 Recent graduate with proficiency in multiple programming languages.
+- 💻 Proficient in various programming languages and technologies.
-- 💼 Over 1 year and 5 months of experience working at Smarthand Company.
+- 🌟 Advanced level experience in Object-Oriented Programming (OOP).
+- 🛠️ Hands-on experience with databases and cloud services such as AWS, Heroku, Azure.
-- 🚀 Experienced in website and mobile application development.
+- 🚀 Experience in using DevOps methodologies.

 ## Skills

+### Programming Languages & Technologies:

-- 🌐 **Frontend Developer:**
+- **Frontend Development:**
+  - HTML
+  - JSP
+  - CSS
-  - HTML, JSP, CSS, JavaScript
+  - JavaScript
-  - Flutter (Mobile App Development)
+  - Flutter

-- ⚙️ **Backend Developer:**
+- **Backend Development:**
-  - NodeJS (Express.js)
+  - Node.js (express.js)
-  - Java (Spring Framework)
+  - Java (Spring)

-- 📱 **Mobile App Developer:**
+- **Mobile App Development:**
   - Flutter Framework

-- 🛢️ **Database:**
+- **Databases:**
   - SQL (MySQL, Oracle)

-- 🐍 **Python:**
+- **Other Familiar Languages:**
-  - Working on Discord bot © libraries
+  - Python (Working on Discord bot © libraries)

-- 💻 **Other Familiar Languages:**
+  - C/C++
-  - C++/C, PHP
+  - PHP

-- 🚀 **DevOps:**
+- **DevOps**

+### GitHub:

-  - Proficient in using GitHub
+- 🛠️ Proficient in using GitHub for version control.

-## Skills Highlights
+## Experience

+- 💼 Worked at Smarthand Company for 1 year and 5 months.
-- 🔗 Working with OOP on an advanced level.
+- 👨‍💻 Worked with OOP on an advanced level.
-- 🖥️ Can work on both Frontend and Backend of projects.
+- 👨‍💼 Can work on both Frontend and Backend of the projects.
-- 🔍 Proficient in using GitHub for version control.
-- 🛠️ Practical experience in DevOps practices.

 ## Connect with Me

-Feel free to connect with me on [LinkedIn](Your LinkedIn Profile URL)!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/alan-ali-0948ba211/)!